TherapyNottingham/academic-kickstart/content/fees/index.md

 ---

 ## Psychotherapy and counselling
-- For assessmets and regular sessions
+- For assessments and regular sessions
 - 50 minute appointments
 - £50 per session